1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Grassroots, start-up community projects in Thurston County, WA; must be democratic, nondiscriminatory, and developed/led by Thurston County residents.
+According to the current listing, eligibility includes: Grassroots, start-up community projects in Thurston County, WA; must be democratic, nondiscriminatory, and developed/led by Thurston County residents.
 Washington state registered nonprofits preferred.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 1, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Thurston County Community Support Fund (CSF) Grant are due November 1, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.